memento-ai/Memento/packages/config/README.md

 - Load the default configuration
 - Load an aggregate configuration by merging configurations from multiple TOML files in parent directories
 - Merge partial configurations into a full configuration
+- Load the nearest configuration file in parent directories

 ## Usage and Examples

-To load a configuration from a specific TOML file:
+### Loading a configuration from a specific TOML file

 ```typescript
 import { loadConfig } from '@memento-ai/config';